-Similarly (also for GB3), the RMSD (r) value for H^N can be reduced (increased) to 0.6 ppm (0.91) by removing a single outlier identified by the Generalized Extreme Studentized Deviate Test.
-The outlier is Gln2 for which ProCS15 and DFT predict a H^N chemical shielding value of 24.2 and 20.1 ppm, respectively.
-Inspection of the structure shows that the H^N atom is within 1.77 Å of the OE1 atom of the Gln side chain and with 2.54 Å of an $H\varepsilon$ atom of the Met1 side chain.
-While these interactions should be included in the σ{BB}^i and $\Delta\sigma{BB}^{i-1}$ term, respectively, it i possible that the latter interaction is not found in the scan due to the choice of $\phi{\rm std}$ and $\psi{\rm std}$ described above.
+2.54 Å of an H ε atom of the Met1 side chain.
+While these interactions should be included in the σ{BB}^{i} and $\Delta \sigma{BB}^{i-1}$ term, respectively, it is possible that the latter interaction is not found in the scan due to the choice of φ{std} and ψ{std} described above.
 This residue is also identified as an outlier for N and removing it reduces (increases) the RMSD (r) value to 4.1 ppm (0.81).

-5.3 Comparison to experimental chemical shifts using single structures
+Comparison to experimental chemical shifts using single structures

-Table 5.3 shows the comparison of QM, ProCS15 and several commonly chemical shift predictors to experimental values.
-The first two rows use the OPBE/6-31G(d,p) and ProCS15 chemical shielding predictions used to construct Table 5.2 and therefore use the PM6-D3H+ optimized structures of Ubiquitin and GB3.
-However, most future use of ProCS15 will be based on structures optimized with force fields so prediction of the the remaining rows is done using structures optimized with the CHARMM22/CMAP force field.
-The ProCS15 predictions based on the CHARMM22/CMAP-optimized structures include the $\Delta \sigma_w$ term (cf. Eq 2).
-The a and b factors in Eq 1 are found by linear regression to the experimental values for each atom type.
+Table 3 shows the comparison of QM, ProCS15 and several common chemical shift predictors to experimental values.
+The first two rows use the OPBE/6-31G(d,p) and ProCS15 chemical shielding predictions used to construct Table 1 and therefore use the PM6-D3H+optimized structures of Ubiquitin and GB3.
+However, most future use of ProCS15 will be based on structures optimized with force fields so prediction of the remaining rows is done using structures optimized with the CHARMM22/CMAP force field.
+The ProCS15 predictions based on the CHARMM22/CMAP-optimized structures include the $\Delta \sigma_w$ term (cf. Eq.
+(2)).
+The a and b factors in Eq.
+(1) are found by linear regression to the experimental values for each atom type.
 In order to offer a fair comparison RMSD values are computed after a linear fit to the experiment for all methods.
 The OPBE/6-31G(d,p)//PM6-D3H+ calculations reproduce the experimental chemical shifts to within 2.8 ppm for carbon atoms, 0.6 ppm for hydrogen atoms and 4.6 ppm for nitrogen.
-The results are similar to those observed for other researchers using other functionals.
-For example, Zhu and co-workers [37] used B3LYP3/6-31G(d,p)//AMBER (and a locally dense 6-31++G(d,p)/4-31G(d) basis set for C') and an implicit solvent model to reproduce chemical shift values to within 3.3 ppm for carbon atoms, 0.4 for hydrogen atoms and 8.4 ppm for nitrogen.
+The results are similar to those observed by other researchers using other functionals.
+For example, Zhu and co-workers (2012) used B3LYP3/6-31G(d,p)//AMBER (and a locally dense 6-31++G(d,p)/4-31G(d) basis set for C') and an implicit solvent model to reproduce chemical shift values to within 3.3 ppm for carbon atoms, 0.4 for hydrogen atoms and 8.4 ppm for nitrogen.
 In this study the RMSD for hydrogen atoms was computed for H α and H^N combined.
-In a later study [38], the same researchers reproduced the chemical shifts of amide protons in GB3 to within 0.5 ppm using a locally dense 6-31++G(d,p)/4-31G(d) basis set and a variety of functionals including OPBE.
-Similarly, Exner and co-workers [7] used B3LYP/6-31G(d)//AMBER and an implicit solvent model to reproduce the H^N chemical shifts of the HA2 Domain to within 0.5 ppm using a single structure and 0.3 pm using several MD snapshots.
+In a later study (Zhu, Zhang & He, 2013), the same researchers reproduced the chemical shifts of amide protons in GB3 to within 0.5 ppm using a locally dense 6-31++G(d,p)/4-31G(d) basis set and a variety of functionals including OPBE.
+Similarly, Exner and co-workers (2012) used B3LYP/6-31G(d)//AMBER and an implicit solvent model to reproduce the H^N chemical shifts of the HA2 Domain to within 0.5 ppm using a single structure and 0.3 pm using several MD snapshots.

-While ProCS15 does not reproduce the DFT results perfectly as discussed above the first two rows of Table 5.3 show that ProCS15 can reproduce experimental chemical shifts with an overall accuracy that is similar to full DFT chemical shielding calculations for Ubiquitin and GB3.
-The RMSD values predicted with ProCS15 for carbon atoms are 0.1 - 0.6 ppm lower compared to the DFT results, while the RMSD values for hydrogen and nitrogen atoms are 0.0 - 0.1 ppm and 0.2 - 0.4 ppm higher.
+While ProCS15 does not reproduce the DFT results perfectly as discussed above the first two rows of Table 3 show that ProCS15 can reproduce experimental chemical shifts with an overall accuracy that is similar to full DFT chemical shielding calculations for Ubiquitin and GB3.
+The RMSD values predicted with ProCS15 for carbon atoms are 0.1-0.6 ppm lower compared to the DFT results, while the RMSD values for hydrogen and nitrogen atoms are 0.0-0.1 ppm and 0.2-0.4 ppm higher.
 It is therefore not clear that much is necessarily gained by adding additional terms to ProCS15 without also increasing the underlying level of theory used to compute these terms.
+For example, it is known that using a larger basis set can significantly improve the prediction of C' chemical shifts (Vila et al., 2014; Zhu, He & Zhang, 2012).